Skip to main content

 Functional Joint Classes

 Functional joint classes categorize joints based on their movement capabilities.
-The three main types are synarthroses (immovable), amphiarthroses (slightly movable), and diarthroses (freely movable).
-Understanding these classifications helps in identifying how joints function in the human body.
+The three main classes are synarthroses (immovable joints), amphiarthroses (slightly movable joints), and diarthroses (freely movable joints).
+Understanding these classifications is essential for identifying the type of movement allowed at each joint.

 Recommended video: